pavan-uppari/sde_sheet/docs/binary_trees/binary_trees_2.md

 ## Boundary Traversal

-**Problem Statement**: Given a Binary Tree, perform the boundary traversal of the tree.
+**❓**: Given a Binary Tree, perform the boundary traversal of the tree.
 The boundary traversal is the process of visiting the boundary nodes of the binary tree in the anticlockwise direction, starting from the root.

 **Example**: